DSA Roadmap for Placements: What Matters in 2026

 -

 Ask: is there a monotonic property I can binary search on?
-If "too small" and "too big" have a boundary, binary search on that boundary.
+If "too small" and "too big" have a clear boundary, binary search on that boundary.

 Company-Wise Patterns